Disabled bus passes are available to people who either have a permanent disability, or a disability lasting at least 12

 If you were issued a pass that is valid for four years within Norfolk then you should automatically receive a new concessionary bus pass before your current pass expires.
-If you were issued a concessionary pass valid for 12 months or under then you can complete a disabled persons application for a concessionary travel pass.
+If you were issued a concessionary pass valid for less than four years then you can complete a disabled persons application for a concessionary travel pass.

 If we send a concessionary travel pass to a previous address that we have for you, then you will also need to pay £10 to update your details and reissue a pass to the correct address, if you still require one.

 The concessionary pass is valid for free travel on all local bus services throughout England.
 This includes London buses and rural services, such as Coasthopper.

 Pass holders are also entitled to a discounted rate of £1.80 return on park and ride services in Norfolk after 9.30am and £1.50 after 12 midday.

 The pass is not valid on trains or national coach services, such as National Express.